leeseomin/timaeus/README.md

-### Timaeus : speculation on the modern beauty :art:
+:art: ### Timaeus : speculation on the modern beauty :art:
 <br/>

 :o: Void and Discontinuity